 By Norman Solomon

-Norman Solomon is co-founder and national coordinator of RootsAction.org.
-His books include “War Made Easy: How Presidents and Pundits Keep Spinning Us to Death” and “Made Love, Got War: Close Encounters with America’s Warfare State.”
-He is the founder and executive director of the Institute for Public Accuracy.
+Norman Solomon is co-founder of RootsAction.org and founding director of the Institute for Public Accuracy.
+His books include “War Made Easy: How Presidents and Pundits Keep Spinning Us to Death” and “Made Love, Got War: Close Encounters with America’s Warfare State“.